We've Won Over £90 Million For Our Clients

 Start My Claim Online

-How Much Can I Claim For Slipping On A Wet Floor?
+How Much Compensation Could I Receive For Slipping On A Wet Floor?

 Accidents involving a slip on a wet floor can happen due to severe weather, spillages or other factors in public places such as a restaurant or a supermarket.

-For free legal advice on claiming after you slipped on a wet floor, you can contact Legal Expert for help today.
+For free legal advice on accident at work claims, you can contact Legal Expert for help today.
 Our advisors are available to speak to on the floor or online.
 You can:

 • Call us on 0800 073 8804.